 Jenny Hulme

-Associate Story Fellow working with Story Town and mentored by Professor Brian Morgan at Cardiff Metropolitan University.
+Story Fellow working with Story Town and mentored by Professor Brian Morgan at Cardiff Metropolitan University.

 Jenny Hulme is a journalist and author based in Wales.
 After many years working as a senior editor on women’s magazines in London, she moved into freelance work, combining commissions for national consumer and business magazines with writing projects (including seven books), supporting campaigns to promote health, wellbeing, and inclusion.

-Jenny will be working with Corsham Town Council to tell the stories of the High Street.
+Jenny worked with Corsham Town Council to tell the stories of the High Street.
 Corsham has no intention of being an average town or home to an average High Street.
 The town council in this beautiful part of the world is working to establish a creative, collaborative and sustainable community.
-They are already believers in Story, having established a celebration of storytelling called StoryTown.
-They have invited Jenny to work with them to explore how they can now use Story – a whole tapestry of stories in fact – to bring to life (and to the region and wider world) their history, culture, community and local economy in a way that will inspire and inform their plans and help the town flourish.
+They are already believers in Story, having established a celebration of storytelling called StoryTown, and invited Jenny to work with them to explore how they can now use Story – a whole tapestry of stories in fact – to bring to life (and to the region and wider world) their history, culture, community and local economy in a way to inform town planning to help them flourish.

 Angharad Hampshire